cypress-io/cypress-documentation/source/guides/guides/parallelization.md

 You can test your application against different browsers and view the results under a single run within the dashboard.
 Group names could simply be the name of the browser being tested:

-- The first group can called `electron`. *Electron is the default browser used in Cypress runs*.
+- The first group can be called `electron`. *Electron is the default browser used in Cypress runs*.

   ```shell
   cypress run --record --group electron